ailequal/htmlcss-wp/README.md

-# htmlcss-struttura-wp
+# htmlcss-wp
 A simple mimic of a WordPress theme, based from the "htmlcss-wp.png" file.
 The original theme is called [Natural Lite](https://organicthemes.com/demo/natural-lite/category/category/).
-The original structure can be review here: [htmlcss-struttura-wp](https://github.com/ailequal/htmlcss-struttura-wp).
+The original structure can be reviewed here: [htmlcss-struttura-wp](https://github.com/ailequal/htmlcss-struttura-wp).